Sachidananda-17/Chat_Application/README.md

 <p>Follow the given steps</p>
 <ul>
   <li>Run the Server file </li>
-  <li>Run the Client and Client Handler files which were person1 and person2 respectively to enable of the GUI interface for both</li>
+  <li>Run the Client and Client Handler files which were  for person1 and person2 respectively to enable of the GUI interface  </li>
  </ul>